theloni-monk/vocal-timbre-transfer/data/audio/README.md

-# Credit to David Morgan for supplying his vocal stems
+# Credit for vocals to David Morgan